The Brutal Truth About The Lifestyle of Entrepreneurship

 Accepting that your company is failing because of you is a tough pill to swallow.

-Accept this truth, and it will set you free.
+Accept this truth about the lifestyle of an entrepreneur, and it will set you free.

 With that in mind:

-- Why is there too much to do?
-Because you need to set the priorities and align your resources to those priorities.
+• Why is there too much to do?
+Because you need to set priorities and align your resources to those priorities.

-- Why do you lack financial resources?
-Because you need to raise enough money to keep the company properly funded.
+• Why do you lack financial resources?
+Because you need to raise enough money to keep the company adequately funded.

-- Why do internal and external constituents lack clarity?
-Because you need to avoid communicating in a way that is confusing and verbose.
+• Why do internal and external constituents lack clarity?
+Because you need to avoid communicating in a confusing and verbose way.

-It’s tough, but once you realize the power of changing your perspective, the challenge becomes exciting.
+It’s tough, but the challenge becomes exciting once you realize the power of changing your perspective.

-The responsibility becomes liberating and not so different from the satisfaction you feel being accountable for inventing a great idea, or trendsetting product.
+The responsibility becomes liberating and not so different from the satisfaction of being accountable for inventing a great idea or trendsetting product.

 Great Leaders Are Great Learners